 Why I wrote this?

 Ongig’s mission is to make your JDs more effective and inclusive.
 Our Text Analyzer software scans your JDs for missing sections (and bias) and creates custom templates to save you time.
-Please request a demo if you’d like to learn more.
+Want to see how it works?
+Schedule a demo today.

 Shout-outs: